Stochastic billiards with Markovian reflections in generalized parabolic domains: Proofs for the half-strip model

 \subsection{The Lamperti regime}

-The aim of this section is to prove Theorem~\ref{thm:strips-general-lamperti}.
-We do so by mapping the process back to the \emph{strict} Lamperti regime, identifying the appropriate parameters, and verifying the conditions of Theorem~\ref{thm:strips-strict-lamperti} for the transformed process.
+The aim of this section is to prove Theorems~\ref{thm:strips-general-lamperti} and~\ref{thm:moments-general}.
+We do so by mapping the process back to the \emph{strict} Lamperti regime, identifying the appropriate parameters, and verifying the conditions of, respectively, Theorems~\ref{thm:strips-strict-lamperti} and~\ref{thm:strict-lamperti-moments} for the transformed process.

-Our transformation will be achieved by a collection of horizontal shifts that eliminate the constant-order terms of the drifts, following a similar idea to that in Section~5 of~\cite{LoWade15} for the simpler case when~$S$ is finite.
+Our transformation will be achieved by a collection of horizontal shifts that eliminate the constant-order terms of the drifts, following a similar idea to that in Section~5 of~\cite{LoWade17} for the simpler case when~$S$ is finite.
 For a given $\phi \in \Cb^+(S)$, the transformation is